ankaAR/bestiario5e/_creatures/orthon.md

 ***4 Entanglement*** The target must make a successful DC 17 Dexterity saving throw or be restrained for 1 hour by strands of sticky webbing.
 A restrained creature can escape by using an action to make a successful DC 17 Dexterity or Strength check.
 Any creature other than an orthon that touches the restrained creature must make a successful DC 17 Dexterity saving throw or become similarly restrained.

-***5 Paralysis (1/Day)*** The target takes 22 (4d10) lightning damage and must make a successful DC 17 Constitution saving throw or be paralyzed for 1 minute.
+***5 Paralysis (1/Day)*** The target takes 22 (4d10) puntos de daño por relámpago and must make a successful DC 17 Constitution saving throw or be paralyzed for 1 minute.
 The paralyzed target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***6 Tracking*** For the next 24 hours, the orthon knows the direction and distance to the target, as long as it's on the same plane of existence.
 If the target is on a different plane, the orthon knows which one, but not the exact location there.